seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 compares the two on every push (inv.
 46).

 Gate at this revision: `bench.yml`, **13 steps, 1 250 717 checks**, green on the
-hosted runner (run `33251833997`, head `8f45ea8`, all 13 steps `success`).
+hosted runner (run `33254327296`, head `cc8bade`, all 13 steps `success`).
 Step 13
 (`analyst/live-gate.sh --selftest`) arrived with TZ-17 at **35** and reads **40** after
-TZ-18 added two freshness cases; steps 1–12 have not moved through either change, which for changes writing no production file is the required result rather than a pleasant one.
+TZ-18 added two freshness cases; steps 1–12 have not moved through TZ-17, TZ-18 or TZ-19, which for changes writing no production file is the required result rather than a pleasant one.
 Step 13's counter is assertions and not cases — three per failing case (exit code · empty stdout · exactly one stderr line) and two per passing case — so 12 × 3 + 2 × 2 = 40 and the +5 is attributable without inspecting the script.
 The number is a sum of per-comparison counters (inv.
 43), never an estimate, and every